JulioCandela1993/SuperMarioBross_DoubleDQN/README.md

 Artificial Intelligence.
 Then, the Double DQN will be presented to deal with some of the deficiencies of CNN in DQN so that the agent can learn better policies and maximize the rewards.

+Note: Trained with GPU.
+Execute the code with GPU